MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Do not switch between synchronization types

-If you switch from one synchronization type to another by using the **Configure Synchronization Settings** in the SharePoint Central Administration website, you will experience issues with no objects being returned when an import on the SharePoint Connector instance is started, and no results in the ULS logs.
+If you switch from one synchronization type to another by using the **Configure Synchronization Settings** in the SharePoint Central Administration website, you'll experience issues with no objects being returned when an import on the SharePoint Connector instance is started, and no results in the ULS logs.

 To recover from switching of types, in the **Recovery Steps** section, see [SharePoint 2016 : Issues due to Switching Between Synchronization Types in UPA AD Import / External Identity Manager (MIM)](/archive/blogs/spses/sharepoint-2016-issues-due-to-switching-between-synchronization-types-in-upa-ad-import-external-identity-manager-mim)